 If you’re new to managing money, savings accounts are a useful way to start experiencing the benefits of compound interest and practicing restraint from spending money.

 Plus, once you open a high-yield savings account, you only need to leave the money alone to start making you profits.

 With a high-yield savings account, you can have joint ownership as a teenager, as opposed to a custodial account where you can’t access funds until you reach the age of majority.

-Some high-yield savings accounts can almost double that rate or amount to far more when interest rates don’t scrape the bottom of the barrel like they have in recent years.
+However, some high-yield savings accounts can more than double that rate.
+And they can generate even more income when interest rates aren’t scraping the bottom of the barrel like they have in recent years.

 The longer you keep money (including interest earned) in the account, the more money you make while you sleep.

 It’s common for these accounts to have you lock your money in for a specified amount of time.
 For teenagers who don’t have bills to pay, this usually isn’t an issue.